 Focusing on the energy aspects, the engineers and architects, need to be prepared for NZEB both in the case of new buildings as well as for the refurbishment of the existing one.
 To achieve this important result, they need not only to respect national, regional, local legislation, but they need to change their perspective and design and construct keeping the "end in mind".
-This means that they need to consider, since the beginning of the project, the request of the final users in relation to the energy performance and building comfort during the use, they also need to accomplish to the maintenance requirements and information for the end of the life cycle of the building and its components/equipment.
+This means that they need to consider, from the beginning of the project, the requirements of the final users in relation to the energy performance and building comfort during the lifecycle of the project.
+They also need to consider the maintenance requirements and information during the life cycle of the building and its components/equipment.